justin-atwell/solidityExamples/README.md

 2. Follow instructions to create a new Ethereum account or import an existing account (Existing accounts are easier since some faucets require Ethereum mainnnet transactions as a protection against spam.)

-3. After your account is created, Click the network dropdown on the top left and select "Linea Sepolia"
+3. After your account is created, Click the network dropdown on the top left and select "Linea Sepolia".

 4. If you are using a brand new account, you will need to find some Linea Sepolia Testnet Eth or bridge from Ethereum.